shader-slang/slang-vscode-extension/README.md

-# Language extension for Slang shading language
+# The Slang Shading Language VSCode Extension

 This is the official Visual Studio Code extension for the Slang shading language.
 Powered by the Slang shader compiler, this extension provides accurate coding assist for both Slang and HLSL.